Intersection Cohomology. Simplicial Blow-up and Rational Homotopy: Perverse differential graded algebras

 \section{Perverse differential graded algebras}

-\begin{quote} We collect here some results of Hovey \cite{MR2544388} concerning the closed model structure on the category of perverse \cdga's and precise the notion of homotopy.
-A definition of minimal model is given. \end{quote}
+\begin{quote} We collect here some results of Hovey \cite{MR2544388} concerning the closed model structure on the category of perverse \cdga's and specify the notion of homotopy.
+A definition of minimal model and its unicity up to isomorphisms are provided. \end{quote}

-With \exemref{exam:suspensionCP2}, it is clear that the cohomology of a strict perverse CDGA is not a strict perverse algebra.
-For the study of formality for instance, it is important that cochain complexes and their homology are objects of the same category.
-Therefore, we need to enlarge the notion of strict perverse CDGA's and we work with the perverse CDGA's introduced by M. Hovey, see \cite{MR2544388}.
-Intuitively, starting from a strict perverse CDGA, $A$, we replace $A$ by the data $A_{\bullet}$ of the $A_{\ov{p}}$ for the perversities $\ov{p}$, see Definitions \ref{def:perversevs} and \ref{def:perversecdga}.
-In fact, \cite{MR2544388} is written in the case of Goresky-MacPherson perversities and we enlarge this setting by considering the lattice $\hat{\cP}^n=\cP^n\cup\{\infty\}$.